mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-retrieve-IPS-request-trigger-events.md

-- The issue SHL request transaction is initiated when a privacy configuration form has been recorded by a <a href="system-actors.html#ochw">digital health wallet</a> that includes disclosure and time limit settings.
+- The retrieve IPS request transaction is initiated when the host country EMR has extracted a SHL manifest and is now requesting for retrieving the IPS in JSON format.